seanshoffman/python-build-cli-planner-app/tasks.md

 ```

 This method checks that the given class contains the required `__iter__` and `is_due` methods.
 If they are prevent, the class is considered to be a subclass of ABCReminder.

+# Task seven - Alternatively checking for instances of reminders